proximax-storage/xpx-chain-devportal-docs/docs/cheatsheet.md

 ### Uint64 value

 Since REST API is returned with json format, the uint64 number is not supported.
-Hence, it needs to be separated into 2 uint32 arrayss: the higher and lower part.
+Hence, it needs to be separated into 2 uint32 arrays: the higher and lower part.
 ```
 [
     0 : lower